-DISCUSSION AND IMPLICATIONS
+CONCLUSION AND IMPLICATIONS

 The findings of this research shed light on the motivations and barriers faced by university students in considering entrepreneurship as a career path.
-The study revealed that financial potentials, job prospects, independence and autonomy, and personal growth were strong motivating factors for these students.
+The study revealed that financial potential, job prospects, independence and autonomy, and personal growth were strong motivating factors for these students.
 They saw entrepreneurship as a means to achieve financial success, pursue their desired career paths, gain independence and autonomy, and experience personal growth and fulfillment.
 However, the research also identified several barriers that hindered university students from fully embracing entrepreneurship.
 Lack of practical experience emerged as a significant barrier, as many students felt ill-equipped in areas such as business management and market knowledge.
-Financial constraints were also a major concern, with limited access to capital and funding hindering their ability to start their own ventures.
+Financial constraints were also a major concern, with limited access to capital and funding hindering their ability to start their ventures.
 Moreover, the lack of a support network, work-study balance challenges, and fear of failure and risk association were identified as additional barriers that impacted their entrepreneurial aspirations.

 The findings of this research align with previous studies that have explored the motivations and barriers to entrepreneurship among young individuals.
-The emphasis on financial potentials, job prospects, independence and autonomy, and personal growth as motivators is consistent with existing literature.
-These factors reflect the desire of young individuals to take control of their own destinies, achieve financial stability, and find fulfillment in their careers.
+The emphasis on financial potential, job prospects, independence and autonomy, and personal growth as motivators is consistent with existing literature.
+These factors reflect the desire of young individuals to take control of their destinies, achieve financial stability, and find fulfillment in their careers.
 The identified barriers also resonate with previous research, highlighting the common challenges faced by university students in pursuing entrepreneurship.
 The lack of practical experience is a significant hurdle for these students, as they may not have had the opportunity to develop the necessary skills and knowledge required for starting and managing a business.
 Financial constraints further compound the challenges, limiting their access to the capital needed to turn their entrepreneurial ideas into reality.
 Additionally, the study highlights the importance of a support network for aspiring entrepreneurs.
 The absence of mentorship, guidance, and networking opportunities can hinder their progress and limit their ability to navigate the complexities of entrepreneurship successfully.
 The struggle to balance work and study commitments further adds to the difficulties faced by university students in pursuing entrepreneurial ventures.
-The fear of failure and risk association identified in this study also aligns with previous research, but not common among al university students surveyed.
+The fear of failure and risk association identified in this study also aligns with previous research, but is not common among all university students surveyed.
 The fear of potential failure and the perceived risks associated with entrepreneurship can act as deterrents for some students, impacting their willingness to take the leap into entrepreneurship.